 Cushions are a wonderful; way to brighten up your home and garden.
 And what can be brighter than making a Union Jack cushion?
 You could use your scrap strips of red, white and royal blue fabric to create this look.
 Or appliqué cut out flags from a themed cloth to make a pattern.
 Here is a great tutorial on how to make one.

-This idea for a Jubilee craft from Chantelle at TwoHeartsOneRoof is a brilliant way of getting smaller children involved in the jubilee spirit.
+This idea for a Jubilee craft from Chantelle at TwoHeartsOneRoof is a brilliant way of getting smaller children involved in the royal party spirit.
 Find how to make it here.

 Whether you are having cocktails or a little party spread to celebrate, these little Cocktail picks are the perfect way of decorating your Royal party food.
 And you can make them out of fabric scraps so easily!
 Find out how to make them here.